EsriDE/PTM-OSMGeotrigger/Admin/GUI/README.md

 * Display a map as WebMap or build from several layers.
 * Connect to the Geotrigger Service with your client id and client secret.
-* Automaticly create geotriggers from the features of a feature service.
+* Automatically create geotriggers from the features of a feature service.

 ## **Getting Started**
 *The application can simply be started as a Java application.
 There is no installation required.*